Paying for Prime

 If your application is rejected, you will receive a full refund of all tuition, fees, and other charges.
 You will be entitled to a full refund of tuition, fees, and other charges if you give notice that you are canceling your contract within 5 business days after the contract or enrollment agreement is considered effective.
 A contract or enrollment agreement will be presumed to be effective on the date that the school notifies you that you have been accepted into the school and you have signed the contract or enrollment agreement.
 If the notification of acceptance into the school is sent by mail, then the effective day of being accepted is the postmark on the acceptance letter.This five-day refund policy applies regardless of when the program starts.
 If you give notice more than 5 days after you signed the contract, but before the start of the program (or first lesson for an online distance education program), you will receive a refund of all tuition, fees, and other charges minus 15%, up to $50, of the total cost of the program.

 If you withdraw after the start of your program and it has been more than 5 days after you signed the contract, you will receive a pro-rated refund of the entire cost of your program based on your last day of attendance.
-You will be provided a prorated tuition, fees, and other charges refund minus your initial application fees, up to $50, and minus the less or 25% of the total tuition or $100.
+You will be provided a prorated tuition, fees, and other charges refund minus your initial application fees, up to $50, and minus the lesser of 25% of the total tuition or $100.
 Proration is based on whether your program is term-based or clock hours and how much of the program you have completed.The completion rate is the number of clock hours you actually attended divided by the number of clock hours in the program.
 The completion rate is calculated to the second decimal point (.XX).
 If you withdraw from your program after 75.00% of the program has completed, you are not entitled to a refund of tuition, fees, and other charges.

 You will receive written notice acknowledging your withdrawal request within 10 business days after receipt of the notice and you will receive a refund of any tuition, fees, and other charges within 30 business days of receipt of your withdrawal.
 Any mailed notice is effective as of the date of the postmark if sent by mail or the day it has been hand-delivered to the school.
 Notice to withdraw may also be given by email or verbally, including a voicemail, to an instructor or student life team member.
 If you do not withdraw in writing or contact the school about your absence and you have not attended your program or contacted the school about your absence for 14 consecutive days, you will be considered to have withdrawn from the school as of your last date of attendance.
 Your school is responsible for sending you a written notice of cancellation if you are withdrawn for failing to attend to your last known address.
 The confirmation from the school must state that the school has withdrawn your enrollment, and if this action was not the student's intent, the student must contact the school.